 - In 2006, a recertification to the same standard was acquired with a change of company name from First Generation Holdings Corporation to First Gen Corporation for the period 2006 to 2009.

-- Since then, First Gen has maintained its certification to ISO 9001:2008 by complying with the requirements of the standard and undergoing recertification audits before the expiry of the three-year validity of each certification.
+- Since then, First Gen has maintained its certification to ISO 9001 by complying with the requirements of the standard and undergoing recertification audits before the expiry of the three-year validity of each certification.
+To date, First Gen is certified to ISO 9001:2015.

 - In 2006, the Agusan mini-hydro plant of FG Bukidnon’s Integrated Management System (IMS) for Quality, Environment and Occupational Health and Safety was certified for compliance with standards for ISO 9001:2000 (QMS), ISO 14001:2004 (for Environmental Management System or EMS), and OHSAS 18001:1999 (for Occupational Health and Safety Management System or OHSAS).